Indonesian Democratic Party of Struggle: Origins

 At the 1993 National Congress, Megawati Sukarnoputri was elected Chairperson of the Indonesian Democratic Party, one of the three political parties recognised by President Suharto's "New Order" government.
 This result was not recognised by the government, which continued to push for Budi Harjono, its preferred candidate for the chairpersonship, to be elected.
 A Special Congress was held where the government expected to have Harjono elected, but Megawati once again emerged as elected leader.
 Her position was consolidated further when a PDI National Assembly ratified the results of the congress.

 In June 1996, another National Congress was held in the city of Medan, to which Megawati was not invited; anti-Megawati members were in attendance.
 With the government's backing, Suryadi, a former chairperson was re-elected as PDI's Chairperson.
 Megawati refused to acknowledge the results of this congress and continued to see herself as the rightful leader of the PDI.

 On the morning of 27 July 1996, Suryadi threatened to take back PDI's headquarters in Jakarta.
 Suryadi's supporters (reportedly with the Government's backing) attacked the PDI Headquarters and faced resistance from Megawati supporters who had been stationed there since the National Congress in Medan.
 In the ensuing clash, Megawati's supporters managed to hold on to the headquarters.
 A riot ensued – at that stage considered the worst that Jakarta had seen during the "New Order" – which was followed by a government crackdown.
-The government later blamed the riots on the People's Democracy Party (PRD).
+The government later blamed the riots on the Democratic People's Party (PRD).
 Despite being overthrown as chairperson by Suryadi and the government, the event lifted Megawati's profile immensely, providing both sympathy and national popularity.

 The PDI was now divided into two factions, Megawati's and Suryadi's.
 The former had wanted to participate in the 1997 legislative elections, but the government only recognized the latter.
 In the elections, Megawati and her supporters threw their support behind the United Development Party and the PDI won only 3% of the vote.
 Following Suharto's resignation and the lifting of the "New Order" limitations on national political parties, Megawati declared the formation of the PDI-P, adding the suffix perjuangan ("struggle") to differentiate her faction of the party from the government-backed faction.
 She was elected chairperson of PDI-P and was nominated for the presidency in 1999.
+De facto, PDI-P became a transformation or re-establishment of PDI and not a split.